 Non-degree Graduate Tuition:

-$40 (a one-time fee charged of all students the first term of enrollment for credit)
+$120 (a one-time fee charged of all students the first term of enrollment for credit).

 The Graduate School offers coursework in the traditional arts and sciences and in engineering.
-(PLEASE NOTE: Professional preparation is offered through the Fuqua School of Business, the Law School, the Medical School, the School of Nursing, the Divinity School, and the Nicholas School of the Environment.
-To take courses in one of these schools you will need to contact the particular school directly.)
 A complete list of departments and programs can be found in the Graduate School Bulletin.

 NOTE: Duke has renumbered all undergraduate and graduate courses with new course numbers being activated.
 Please use the following as a guide:

-Duke Employees with at least two years of full-time, continuous service may be eligible to participate in the Employee Tuition Assistance Program.
+However, Duke Employees with at least two years of full-time, continuous service may be eligible to participate in the Employee Tuition Assistance Program (ETAP).
 This program provides a reimbursement of tuition for a maximum of two classes per semester, up to $5250 per calendar year.
 In order to qualify for reimbursement you must receive a grade of “C” or better in the course, and remain at Duke for at least two years.
-For more detailed information and an application, please visit the HR website.
+For more detailed information and an application, please visit the Human Resources website.